czka/covid_toll_tool/README.md

 - Percent of people vaccinated in country's populace - partially, fully and booster doses.

 OWID obtains their data from official sources like government healthcare agencies and academic institutions.
-For more information, please visit their [README on the excess mortality data]( https://github.com/owid/covid-19-data/tree/master/public/data/excess_mortality), [README about the data on COVID-19]( https://github.com/owid/covid-19-data/tree/master/public/data) and the following resources those READMEs refer to:
+For more information, please visit their [README on the mortality data]( https://github.com/owid/covid-19-data/tree/master/public/data/excess_mortality), [README about the data on COVID-19]( https://github.com/owid/covid-19-data/tree/master/public/data) and the following resources those READMEs refer to: